-An enhanced disclosure will be required for the course, in particular for modules where gaining practical experience is necessary.
-These modules are as follows: 1001, 1003, 1006, 2001, 2002 and 2003.
+An enhanced disclosure may be required for the course, in particular for modules where gaining practical experience is necessary.
+These modules are as follows: 1001,1006, 1009,1010, 2007, 2009 and 2010.

 Recognition of Prior Learning

 Details of acceptable level 3 qualifications, policy in relation to mature students or applicants with few or no formal qualifications can be found in the prospectus or on the University webpages.
 Information on eligibility for recognition of prior learning for the purposes of entry or advanced standing is also available from the University webpages or from the Registry Admissions Office (01905 855111).